eagles-project/mam4xx/docs/development.md

 * `eagles-mam-cpp`: This is the best channel for discussing and troubleshooting issues related to MAM4xx development.
-* `eagles_haero`: This channel is for discussing the HAERO aerosol package "toolbox" used by MAM4xx.
 * `eagles_mamrefactor`: In this channel, you can ask questions about the [MAM4 box model](https://github.com/eagles-project/mam_refactor) used for porting MAM4's aerosol microphysics parameterizations.